How to Create Viral Content – Here Are 8 Tips

 Create Shareable Content

 Before filming anything you should ask yourself if what you’re creating will make people want to share it.
 Are people going to watch your video and come away thinking OMG, so-and-so has to see this and then click the share button?
-If not, you may want to re-think your content and consider going creating something a higher “feel-good” or shock factor.
+If not, you may want to re-think your content and consider going creating something with a higher “feel-good” or shock factor.
 However, be careful not to create a video that is too extreme as it may alienate your audience and attract negative attention or even get your content banned.

 Social media, and in particular Facebook, is hands down, the best way to get the word out about your video.
 You can share your content with anyone who uses the social media platform, which literally translates to millions of potential viewers.
 You can also use it to reach out to Facebook groups and pages that cater to audiences that might be interested in your content.
 If they share your video with their members and so on, the odds of your video becoming viral content becomes pretty good.
 Best of all, you can contact 10 groups or 100, exponentially increasing the visibility of your content.